luciaconde/Tastic/dislike/README.md

-### 'dislike' dataset
+### 'Dislike' dataset

-This folder contains the song files that the user tagged as 'disliked'
+This folder contains the song files that the user tagged as 'disliked'.